peterflynn/everyscrub/README.md

 To use Everyscrub:

 1. [Download the ZIP](https://github.com/peterflynn/everyscrub/downloads) and unzip it; or clone this repo
+2. Open your extensions folder: _Help > Show Extensions Folder_
-2. Place the everyscrub folder so the structure is: `brackets/src/extensions/user/everyscrub/main.js`
+3. Place the folder so the structure is: `extensions/user/everyscrub/main.js`
-3. Launch Brackets!
+4. Restart Brackets!

 License
 =======